 2.1 Professional Research, Consulting, or Service Considered Part of the Employee’s Regularly Assigned Duties

 a.
 The nature and scope of professional research, consulting, or service activities that are expected as part of the regularly assigned duties of a contracted employee of the University shall be arranged jointly by the employee and the employee’s direct supervisor each academic year.
 In particular, any release of a faculty member from the normal teaching load of the department shall be a part of this agreement, stated in writing, and a copy of the agreement shall be filed with the college dean.

 b.
 Employees are not to receive supplemental compensation for research, consulting, or service activities performed as part of their regularly assigned university duties.

 2.2 Professional Research, Consulting, or Service Not Considered Part of the Employee’s Regularly Assigned Duties

 These activities are administered through the university but are not considered part of the regularly assigned duties of a contracted employee of the university.
 For example, such activities may include sponsored research projects, special workshops and seminars, development services, and summer youth sports clinics.

-If the employee is functioning under a condition of work overload, under no circumstances may these activities interfere with the employee’s ability to carry out his or her regularly assigned duties.
-The extent to which an employee may carry an overload shall be a matter of negotiation between the employee, his or her direct supervisor, and the college dean.
+If the employee is functioning under a condition of work overload, under no circumstances may these activities interfere with the employee’s ability to carry out their regularly assigned duties.
+The extent to which an employee may carry an overload shall be a matter of negotiation between the employee, the employee’s direct supervisor, and the college dean.